Sigmmma/c20/src/content/h1/tags/decal/readme.md

 # Permanent decals
 Also called _environment decals_, these are placed throughout the [scenario](~) using [Sapien](~) (under _game data_ in the hierarchy window).

+# Chain decals
+Chain decals are when multiple decals are created at the same time.
+A decal tag can specify [another decal](#tag-field-next-decal-in-chain) which should be generated at the same location.
+It's useful for composite effects, especially when mixing [blending modes](#tag-field-framebuffer-blend-function).
+For example, you might want to have a plasma impact generate both a short-lived _add_ glowing decal and a long-lived _multiply_ scorch mark.
+You could spawn more decals from effects to achieve a similar result, but doing it by chain decals means it's easier to re-use across different effects and allows you to [share geometry](#tag-field-flags-geometry-inherited-by-next-decal-in-chain).

 # Decal meshes
 When a decal needs to be created the game goes through a process to generate geometry for it.
 In most cases decals are created against flat surfaces so are built as simple 4-sided quads.
 However, if the decal needs to cover an area which is not flat, the game may need to conform the decal to the underlying BSP geometry (depending on [_type_](#tag-field-type)) which may result in dozens of faces and hundreds of vertices.

 You can observe decal mesh generation using `debug_decals 1`.
 Original corner vertices of decal meshes stand off from their background with a small margin to avoid Z-fighting, controlled by `rasterizer_zoffset`, while additional vertices generated from the conformation process are not necessarily z-offset.
 Decals can wrap onto `+sky` faces, but not onto or past [breakable surfaces](~scenario_structure_bsp#tag-field-breakable-surfaces) even after the surface is broken.

+Decals only render when their origin point is in a visible [cluster](~scenario_structure_bsp#clusters-and-cluster-data).
+If the decal wraps into another cluster and the origin cluster goes off-screen, the decal will abruptly disappear.

 # Related HaloScript
 {% relatedHsc game="h1" tagFilter="decal" /%}